Find a Lender-Approved Local Conveyancer in Cranleigh

 Ready to buy a new home?
 Find a law firm approved by your lender.

-• 3 The hallmark of our conveyancing solicitors in Cranleigh is quality not quantity.
-The level of service offered by conveyancing "factories" (sometimes 'recommended' by large estate agency chains) sometimes falls short of the high standards of professionalism you will expect.
+• 5 The hallmark of our conveyancing solicitors in Cranleigh is quality not quantity.
+The level of service offered by conveyancing "factories" (sometimes 'recommended' by national chain estate agents) often falls short of the high standards of professionalism you will expect.

 Recently asked questions about conveyancing in Cranleigh

-I am purchasing my first flat in Cranleigh with a loan from HSBC Bank.
-The builders would not budge the price so I negotiated £7000 of extras instead.
-The estate agent suggested that I not to tell my conveyancer about the deal as it would put at risk my loan with the bank.
+I am purchasing a new build house in Cranleigh benefiting from help to buy.
+The developers would not budge the price so I negotiated £7000 of extras instead.
+The house builders rep suggested that I not inform my solicitor about the side-deal as it will put at risk my loan with Britannia.
 Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.